theidiotmachine/WA1/README.md

 # WA1

 WA1 is the working name for a language that compiles down to Web Assembly.
-It is an attempt at a powerful and fun language.
-Although it has roots in TypeScript, it sheds a lot of the baggage that came from JavaScript, while borrowing concepts from other languages.

 Yes, it needs a fancy name.
 At some point it will get that.